cobiwave/simplefolio/README.md

 ## Instructions:

-(1) There are the 5 to fill out your information:
+Step (1) - Fill your information, they are 5 sections:
 ---

 **Header** - Edit the `h1` and `p` in the jumbotron-text `div`